The Glasgow Declaration on Climate Action in Tourism

 Please visit the One Planet network website to learn more about:

-The Glasgow Declaration is being led by UNWTO in collaboration with the Travel Foundation, and within the framework of the One Planet Network and Tourism Declares a Climate Emergency initiatives.
+The Glasgow Declaration is being led by UN Tourism in collaboration with the Travel Foundation, and within the framework of the One Planet Network and Tourism Declares a Climate Emergency initiatives.
 Learn more about the background of the Declaration and the Drafting Committee.

 Sign up to Glasgow Declaration on Climate Action in Tourism Newsletter to see what we’re up to, how we’re making a difference, and how you can get involved.